wdmg/bootstrap-selectinput/README.md

 # Status and version
-* v.1.0.2 - Bugfix and added trigger change for select
+* v.1.1.0 - Added on change value of main select
-* v.1.0.1 - Plugin in progress development